piworks/Internship-Projects/README.md

 ## Features:
 - [x] All work-day and parttime save database in back-end and also they have a relation
+- [x] Use ASP.NET MVC and Visual Studio 2017
+- [x] Use MySQL Server as database back-end
+- [x] CRUD operation used.All functions executed in relational database applications and mapped to a standard HTTP method, MySQL statement.
+- [x] Use WebApi for Database and Controller
 - [x] Filtred by remote,inoffice and home attribute on calendar
 - [x] Day,Week and Month view
 - [x] Filtred by parttime name